darmado/postman2burp/Wiki/Function Map/README.md

 # Function Map

-This page provides a comprehensive overview of all functions in the Postman2Burp tool, organized by category.
+This page provides a comprehensive overview of all functions in the Repl tool, organized by category.
 This map helps developers understand the codebase structure and the role of each function.

 ## Core Functions